Snowball the Task Manager – User Guide

 - Main commands are case insensitive.

-.- Parameters must be given in the specified order unless otherwise stated.
+LISTandliStwill work, but not/AT.- Parameters must be given in the specified order unless otherwise stated.

 Displaying Tasks